matplotlib/matplotblog/content/posts/matplotlib-in-data-driven-seo/index.md

 plt.rcParams['ytick.labelsize'] = 13
 plt.rcParams['lines.linewidth'] = 2.0
 ```
-## Case 1: Website Speed Performance
+# Case 1: Website Speed Performance
-Our R&D department analyzed a set of 10,000 potential customer intent phrases from ​​the “Electronics” (eCommerce) and “News” domains (5000 phrases each).
-Using our own White Dog technology, we scraped data from the Google ranking in a specific location (London, United Kingdom) both for mobile and desktop results.
+Our R&D department analyzed a set of 10,000 potential customer intent phrases from ​​the *Electronics* (eCommerce) and *News* domains (5000 phrases each).
+They scraped data from the Google ranking in a specific location (London, United Kingdom) both for mobile and desktop results [full study available [here](https://whites.agency/blog/google-lighthouse-study-seo-ranking-factors-in-ecommerce-vs-news/)].
 Based on those data, we distinguished TOP 20 results that appeared in SERPs.
-Then each page was audited with the [Google Lighthouse tool](https://developers.google.com/web/tools/lighthouse).
-Google Lighthouse is an open-source, automated tool for improving the quality of web pages.
+Next, each page was audited with the [Google Lighthouse tool](https://developers.google.com/web/tools/lighthouse).
+Google Lighthouse is an open-source, automated tool for improving the quality of web pages, that among other collects information about website loading time.
 A single sample from our analysis which shows variations of *Time to First Byte* (TTFB) as a function of Google position (grouped in threes) is presented below.
 TTFB measures the time it takes for a user's browser to receive the first byte of page content.
 Regardless of the device, TTFB score is the lowest for websites that occurred in TOP 3 positions.
 The difference is significant, especially between TOP 3 and 4-6 results.
+Therefore, Google favors websites that respond fast and therefore it is adviced to invest in website speed optimization.

 ![Time to first byte from Lighthouse study performed at Whites Agency.](fig2.png)

 The figure above uses `fill_between` function from matplotlib library to draw colored shade that represents the 40-60th percentile range.
 A simple line plot with circle markers denotes the median (50th percentile).
 X-axis labels were assigned manually.
 The whole style is wrapped into a custom function that allows us to reproduce the whole figure in a single line of code.
-A sample of our code is presented below:
+A sample is presented below:

 ```
 import matplotlib.pyplot as plt